 top of page

+The last time we managed to open an oval on Big Rideau lake was 2022.
 Below is a summary of the 2022 Skate the Lake Challenge.

 What a great skating season 2022 has been.
 Much like 2021, we managed to skate well into March.